thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/setting_up.md

 We are going to use Python to learn about regular expression literals and character ranges.
-To streamline the experience a little bit, let us wrap up some of the Python regex functions into our own function called `match(regex, str)`.
-Copy it to our editor so we can use it:
+To streamline the experience a little bit, some Python regex functions have been wrapped into a function called `match(regex, str)`.

 <pre class="file" data-filename="regex_helper.py" data-target="replace">
 import re